zionsg/status/README.md

 # Standard status values

 Suggested standard list of 7-letter words that can be used in a `status` field, whether in an API response or in a database table.
+Always store/return/compare statuses in lowercase to reduce coding errors.

 Why 7 letters?
 Cos it all started with "success", "failure" and "pending" :)